Saving for K-12 Education with Virginia529

 It is not required to open separate accounts to use for both K-12 and college purposes, but some savers may consider doing so based on their specific needs.

-Are qualified distributions for K-12 tuition expenses taxable?
+Are qualified distributions, also called withdrawals, for K-12 tuition expenses taxable?

 How will owning an Invest529 account affect my K-12 school financial aid package?